Green-fronted hummingbird: Taxonomy and systematics

 The green-fronted hummingbird was formerly placed in the genus Amazilia.
 A molecular phylogenetic study published in 2014 found that Amazilia was polyphyletic.
 In the revised classification to create monophyletic genera, the green-fronted hummingbird was one of three species moved to the resurrected genus Leucolia by some taxonomic systems.
 However, a study published in 2021 showed that Leucolia was not available because of the principle of priority.
 The authors proposed the new genus Ramosomyia and in mid-2022 it was adopted by the North American Classification Committee of the American Ornithological Society (AOS) and the International Ornithological Committee (IOC).
 As of that date the Clements taxonomy retains the species in Leucolia and BirdLife International's Handbook of the Birds of the World (HBW) in the earlier Amazilia.

 The IOC and HBW assign two subspecies to the green-fronted hummingbird, the nominate R. v. viridifrons and R. v. villadai.
 AOS and Clements include a third, R. v. wagneri, that the IOC and HBW consider to be a separate species, the cinnamon-sided hummingbird.
 This article follows the IOC/HBW model.

 In the mid-1900s two authors suggested that the green-fronted hummingbird is conspecific with the violet-crowned hummingbird (Ramosomyia violiceps) but most taxonomists have not accepted that treatment.

 Description

-The violet-crowned hummingbird is 10 to 11.5 cm long and weighs about 6.3 g.
+The green-fronted hummingbird is 10 to 11.5 cm long and weighs about 6.3 g.
 Both sexes of both subspecies have a red bill with a black tip.
 Adult males of the nominate subspecies have a glittering bluish green crown, an emerald to bronze green nape and back, and grayish brown to bronze rump and uppertail coverts.
 Their tail is coppery to purplish with bronze green edges to the feathers.
 Their underside from throat to undertail coverts is pure white with emerald to bronze green sides and bronze green flanks.
 Adult females are similar, though with a dark green crown and a bronze green to golden green tail.
 Males and females of subspecies R. v. villadai are very similar to the nominate but somewhat larger, and the green of their sides is less extensive giving a white appearance to their underparts.